 Cozy up at home for unexpected stories and virtual experiences for the whole family during winter break.
 Join us online for craft activities, wintery storytimes, a cooking demo, and more.

-Make your own Hessian helmet or learn to make a colorful historically inspired ornament, inspired by 18th-century window displays featuring painted scenes that were illuminated with candlelight from behind.
+Make your own Hessian cap or learn to make a colorful historically inspired ornament, inspired by 18th-century window displays featuring painted scenes that were illuminated with candlelight from behind.

 Digital Discovery Cart: Hessians and the 10 Crucial Days

 Discover the stories behind the “10 Crucial Days” of the Revolutionary War and the “times that tried men’s souls.”
 At a Virtual Discovery Cart, explore the objects and stories of the fearsome soldiers known as the Hessians, defeated by Revolutionaries at the Battles of Trenton and Princeton.

 On Tuesday, Dec.
 29, join us on Facebook for a reading of Gingerbread for Liberty!
 How a German Baker Helped Win the American Revolution by Mara Rockliff, published by Houghton Mifflin Harcourt.
 Kids can follow along with the cut-paper illustration on the story of Christopher Ludwick, a German-born American patriot who helped feed General George Washington’s army with gingerbread.